ColinKennedy/nvim2/README_2.md

    - Maybe clangd is better? ccls keeps reporting incorrect information
     - it's better if I use explicit types.
 But ``auto`` is great.
 Need it.
     - maybe I can compile clangd with mason, but with an older version so that GLIBC works

-- See if I can adapt NvChad for my purposes
- - Objectives
-  --- auto complete tab behavior is good.
-Use their config
-   --- Make tab complete based on tab.
-And snippets auto-expand with tab.
-But still allow ctrl+n / ctrl+p to cycle through snippets
-    --- like NvChad
-  --- Auto complete cycling is fast.
-Emulate it